Sexual activity

 • Sexually active people in groups with a statistically higher risk of HIV infection cannot donate

-• All countries have a period where people with higher-risk sexual behaviours may not donate - even though there are some differences in how those people are assessed.
+• All countries, including those with ‘gender-neutral’ or ‘individual risk’ assessments in place, have a period where people with higher-risk sexual behaviours may not donate - even though there are some differences in how those people are assessed.

-• It is important for Lifeblood to propose a safe donation option that is available to as many people as possible.
-To be able to offer the ‘plasma pathway’ without impacting on patient safety would be a powerful and inclusive way to potentially allow more Australians to help others.
+• It is important for Lifeblood to propose safe donation options that are available to as many people as possible.

 • Because safety of the blood supply is the highest priority, any change to blood safety rules takes time, research, and detailed analysis, and we need to know that any change is safe and feasible for patients as well as donors.